johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

             > lose parts nearby, actuated or not as needed, and that the target is painted as required or that reflectors are clean.
             > Check that wiring is secure, connectors are seated, and terminal screws are tight.
             > When replacing sensors, ensure that settings on the new sensors are the same as settings on the old.
-            > Look for power lights and fault lights on PLCs, Power supplies, Communications modules, HMIs and Computer Consoles.
+            > Look for power lights and fault lights on PLCs, Power supplies, VFDs, Communications modules, HMIs and Computer Consoles.
             > Check the ladder logic if possible with a Laptop PC to see what conditions are not being met.
             > Suspect bad input or output cards on PLC.
             > It never hurts to turn power off and back on again if any kind of control issue is suspected and exercise all overloads while the machine is off as well.